- The Counseling Center

 Although students are not charged for Health Center visits, health insurance cards are required at each visit in the event that laboratory tests, X-rays or other tests are necessary.

-For students with more serious medical or emotional problems, services are available at Cooley Dickinson Hospital (30 Locust St., Northampton, Mass.; (413) 582–2000) and at other nearby hospitals if complex medical care and/or surgical services are needed.
+For students with more serious medical or emotional problems, services are available at Cooley Dickinson Hospital (30 Locust St., Northampton, MA, (413) 582–2000) and at other nearby hospitals if complex medical care and/or surgical services are needed.
 Inpatient care and extended-stay outpatient services are not included in the tuition fee and require supplemental health insurance.

 Amherst College Emergency Medical Services will transport a student to the appropriate health center—the Keefe Health Center, when open, or University Health Services at other times.
 The student must arrange for transportation to all other medical facilities.